Searching

 Knit automatically saves the most recent 20 searches you’ve run.
 To re-run a saved or recently issued search, simply click on the “Saved Searches” or “Recent Searches” menu option as shown above and click on the saved or recent search you want to re-run.

-As the picture above shows, the bottom left side of the Advanced Search screen also has drop-down boxes and menu buttons to load and issue saved and recent searches.
+As the picture above shows, the bottom left side of the Advanced Search screen also has a drop-down menu button to load a previously saved serach and the last 20 recent searches.

 How can I search with partial information (aka search using wildcards)?